The European market potential for vases

 Sustainability: the people and planet-friendly vase

 In vases, sustainability has many aspects.
 At the level of material use, there are lots of options based on recycling post-industrial or post-consumer waste.
 This can go from glass factories re-using their glass rejects, to vases made from recycled plastics.
-Potentially damaging materials such as plastic can also be a replaced by ‘new plastics’ made from eco-friendly materials.
+Potentially damaging materials such as plastic can also be replaced by ‘new plastics’ made from eco-friendly materials.
 At production level, industries are trying to become carbon-free and reduce their use of energy.

-Handmade is also increasingly seen as more sustainable because it often means small scale, meaning less energy and pollution.
+Handmade is also increasingly seen as more sustainable because it often means small-scale production, meaning less energy and pollution.
 Vases that were made by hand, such as hand-thrown stoneware, also often preserve elements of traditional culture.
 This is seen as contributing to social sustainability and, by the consumer, as more honest and authentic.
 Social concepts based on women’s empowerment and diversity are popular, especially among younger consumers.
 As such, small-scale producers also have their role to play in the market for sustainable vases.

-Figure 5: West Elm – traditionally produced recycled glass vases
+Figure 4: West Elm – traditionally produced recycled glass vases

 Source: West Elm @ YouTube